 Year after year, pickup trucks remain one of the best-selling vehicle segments.
 While carrying a desirable rugged aesthetic, the utility they can provide is unmatched.
 One of the most prominent pickup trucks is the Ram series.
 While many would love to get their hands on one at a good price, should you buy a used Ram?

-A used Ram truck may be a good purchase but it’s recommended that you only get a used Ram in relatively new condition.
-Unfortunately, Ram trucks older than five years suffer significant reliability issues.
-However, in recent years, the quality of the Ram truck series has improved.
+Ram trucks older than five years suffer significant reliability issues.
+In recent years, the quality of the Ram truck series has improved.
 If you can find a two or three-year-old model at a desirable price, it may be seen as a good purchase.

 In this post, we’ll look at the problems with Ram trucks, the best years to buy, and some top tips for selecting a used Ram truck.